 - i.
 The top-ranking securities in each of the ICB Industry groups are selected until a maximum of $Target\ ICB_i$ securities are selected for each industry i - ii.
 If the total number of selected securities meets the target count for the selection list, selection stops here, and the securities will form the selection list. - If the total number of securities does not meet the target count for the selection list, $Target\ ICB_i$ is increased by 1 for each industry group, and step i. is repeated.
 Further increments of 1 are applied to $Target\ ICB_i$ if necessary, until the total number of securities meets or exceeds the $Target\ count$. - iii.
 In the cases where the selection in step ii. is less (not enough eligible securities), or equal to the Target count, all of the securities will be used for the selection list.
-In the cases where the selection in step ii. is higher than the Target count, selection from the second to last iteration will be prioritized, and the highest ESG scorers from the last - the second to last iteration will be prioritized, and the highest ESG scorers from the last increment will be added to the selection list until a total of $Target\ count$ securities are selected.
+In the cases where the selection in step ii. is higher than the Target count, selection from the second to last iteration will be prioritized, and the highest ESG scorers from the last increment will be added to the selection list until a total of Target count securities are - selected.